 Common recurrent charges would be things like gym memberships, utilities, and entertainment services.
 In addition, many people have started to order their daily household products or even clothing through these automated services!

-The first step would be to identify all the services you have charging your card.
+The first step would be to identify all the services you have charged to your card.
 Then you need to decide which services you no longer need and which ones are still important to you.

 One of the easiest ways to identify the services that you will need to cancel is through a worksheet.
 Worksheets are a simple but effective tool for quickly finding recurrent charges on your bank statements.